RakeshHG/workload_vae/README.md

 # 🚀 workload_vae

-> A modular and extensible Python library for processing and generating synthetic HPC workload data using Variational Autoencoders (VAEs) 🔬📊
+> A modular and extensible Python library for processing and generating synthetic workload data/logs of real parallel workloads from production systems using Variational Autoencoders (VAEs) 🔬📊

 ---